craciuncezar/learn-ruby/basics.md

 > FYI: Global variables and class variables are rarely used in Ruby.

 Class names, module names, and other constants must start with an uppercase letter.
-Method names may end with the characters ?, !, and =.
+Method names may end with the characters ?(predicate or boolean), !(dangerous as in it modifies the receiver or raises an exception), and =(setter).

 ### Arrays